 Sharing of your data with other organisations working with or for the NHS

 Under the powers of the Health and Social Care Act 2015, NHS Digital (the national information and technology partner to the health and social care system) can request personal confidential data from GP Practices without seeking patient consent.
-However, you can opt-out of this using a Type 2 Opt-out form – see pages 7 and 8 of this document or ask at Reception.

 NHS Digital supplies information and data back to the health service, provides vital technological infrastructure, and helps different parts of health and care systems to work together.
 It is the organisation that is the overall guardian for patient data, making sure it is protected and handled securely.